ludekcizinsky/mega-sam/README.md

     export CUDA_HOME=$(dirname $(dirname $(which nvcc)))
     ```
     before running the above compilation command.
 I have only verified the cluster method.

+4. Install the viser package for visualizing the results (assuming you are in the root of the cloned repo):

+    ```bash
+    pip install plotly
+    pip install -e viser
+    ```

 ### Downloading pretrained checkpoints